 Hiking the Guadalupe Peak trail is an 8.5-mile trek round-trip.
 The website states that you should allow about 6-8 hours to complete, but this of course varies on conditioning, weather, how many breaks you take to admire the view, etc.

-That being said, I have some hike recommendations that really helped me and I’ll split them between the nutrition and the gear.
+That being said, I have some hike recommendations that helped me and I’ll split them between the nutrition and the gear.

-On the day that I arrived I was feeling really confident about my abilities.
+On the day that I arrived, I was feeling really confident about my abilities.
 But I had been in the car for almost 8 hours at that point, so I felt like I had enough gas in the tank.
-I changed my shoes, scarfed down a sandwich and ‘cameled’ up with a bottle of water that I put my Liquid IV into.
+I changed my shoes, scarfed down a sandwich, and ‘cameled’ up with a bottle of water that I put my Liquid IV into.
 Calories and electrolytes should be enough, I thought.
 And note that I am not a certified nutritionist, this is just MY experience.

 I immediately grabbed my pack as my sandwich was still being chewed and went on my way.
 I learned immediately that because of the sudden incline that I would be taking gasps of air, and the food that was traveling down to my stomach was being affected by that.

-So instead of a bigger pre-hike meal I made sure I had a higher amount of carbohydrates, but with a smaller portion because I was going to eat smaller snacks more often on the way up.
+So instead of a bigger pre-hike meal, I made sure I had a higher amount of carbohydrates, but with a smaller portion because I was going to eat smaller snacks more often on the way up.
 This didn’t include my actual lunch that I brought to enjoy at the halfway-ish mark.

 I brought energy-packed snacks that consisted of multiple varieties of Kate’s Real Food bars.
-These are currently my absolute favorite bars if I’m going on a 8-10+ mile hike.
+These are currently my absolute favorite bars if I’m going on an 8-10+ mile hike.
 They taste like actual food, and they have enough nutrition to last and absorb slowly.
 Each bar is actually two servings, so it’s great fuel for those more intensive hikes.

 Water on the Peak

 A quick note about water on the Guadalupe Peak Trail.
 There is none.
 Like, at all.
 No water spigots or streams in this section.
-Besides, the streams that you may find in this park are off limits to humans.
+Besides, the streams that you may find in this park are off-limits to humans.

 I know it’s only 8 miles, but you’re going to lose a lot of moisture regardless if it’s hot or cold, so prepare to carry what you’ll need.
 I opted for 4 liters of water, with two water bottles premixed with my electrolytes.
 I finished the hike with about a liter of water, but despite the temps dipping to the mid 30’s, I was drenched.